-For biographical information regarding Daniel T. Accordino, please see "-, Principal Occupation, Business Experience, Qualifications and Directorships of the Members of the Board of Directors".
+For biographical information regarding Daniel T. Accordino, please see page 5 of this Proxy Statement.

 Paul R. Flanders has been Vice President, Chief Financial Officer and Treasurer since April 1997.
 From May 7, 2012 until July 16, 2012, Mr. Flanders also served as the Interim Chief Financial Officer of Fiesta Restaurant Group.
 Before joining us, he was Vice President-Corporate Controller of Fay's Incorporated, a retail chain, from 1989 to 1997, and Vice President-Corporate Controller for Computer Consoles, Inc., a computer systems manufacturer, from 1982 to 1989.
 Mr. Flanders was also associated with the accounting firm of Touche Ross & Co. from 1977 to 1982.